Self-Service BI Governance in Power BI

 Tier 2: Endorsed Datasets (Department-Approved)

-Endorsed datasets are department-level assets that have been reviewed and approved by a department data steward but have not gone through the full enterprise certification process.
-They are appropriate for departmental reporting where the department owns the data and the business context.
+Endorsed datasets are department-level assets that have been reviewed and approved by a department data steward but have not gone through the full enterprise certification process:

 • Ownership: A named data steward is responsible for the dataset